 Apart from the books of different subjects, there are many books of different arena such as Autobiography of leading personalities of the world, books on liberation war of Bangladesh, Novels, International Journal and Magazine etc. The collection of the books of the library is above 40000 and the books are shelved in a big premises situated at the first floor of the university permanent campus.

 The Library's website is the gateway to our e-resources and digital services.
-The library website aims to provide a brief introduction to the facilities and services provided by the library and other basic information pertaining to the library.
+The library website aims at providing a brief introduction to the facilities and services provided by the library and other basic information pertaining to the library.

 I hope the users of the library will be obviously benefitted if they take time to explore and the opportunity to discover the range of resources and services rendering by the library.